-The Quick Access Toolbar lets you access common commands no matter which tab you are on in the Ribbon.
+The Quick Access toolbar lets you access common commands no matter which tab you are on in the Ribbon.
 By default, it shows the Save, Undo, and Repeat commands.
-You can add other commands to make it more convenient for you.
+You can add other commands to make it more convenient.

 Click and drag the slider to use the Zoom control.
 The number to the left of the slider bar reflects the zoom percentage.

 You can also choose the Fit slide to current window button.